ccatto/dev-handbook-catto/ORMs/prisma.md

-# Prisma

-# Prisma ORM Overview for C# Web API / NestJS + Angular Frontend
+# Prisma ORM Overview | Catto Dev Handbook

 **Prisma** is a modern, open-source ORM for Node.js and TypeScript.
 It simplifies database access by generating a type-safe client, making it ideal for backend frameworks like **NestJS** or **Node.js APIs** that serve Angular frontends.